annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 cases since it will lead to a more compact pre-annotation.
 The latter is useful when the pre-annotation is created from exported annotations from the Kognic platform.

+**Interpolation** is done by linearly interpolating the geometry values between key frames.
+This is done in pixel coordinates for 2D geometries.
+For 3D geometries, the interpolation can be done in either the reference coordinate system or the world coordinate system (recommended).
+This is configured in the annotation instruction so reach out to the Kognic team about this if you are unsure.
+Note that interpolation in the world coordinate system requires that the scene contains ego poses.

 ### Object Data Pointers
 In OpenLABEL, object data pointers are used to create a specification for objects.
 For example, you can specify what attributes and geometries that are used for specific objects.
 In addition, you can specify for which frames that these are present.